castle-engine/cge-www/htdocs/wp/wp-content/plugins/wp-discord-post/readme.txt

 You can configure it by going to Settings > WP Discord Post and filling in all the details.
 The fields are all required.
 Click on the links “Learn more” in the description of the fields to learn how to get the necessary data.

-= Compatible with Contact Form 7 and Jetpack Contact Form =
+= Compatible with contact forms =

-WP Discord Post is compatible with Contact Form 7 and Jetpack Contact Form, sending the content of each form to your Discord before it is sent via email as well.
+WP Discord Post is compatible with Contact Form 7, Jetpack Contact Form, and Gravity Forms sending the content of each form to your Discord before it is sent via email as well.

 = Compatible with WooCommerce =

-WP Discord Post is also compatible with WooCommerce, sending a new message to Discord every time a new order is created on your shop!
+WP Discord Post is also compatible with WooCommerce, sending a new message to Discord every time a new order is created on your shop, or when a new product is added to the catalog.

 = Compatible with any custom post type =